leiyucs/leiyucs.github.io/_pages/about.md

 For data privacy, I aim to identify threats and risks throughout the data lifecycle, analyze limitations of existing privacy protection mechanisms, and develop principled algorithmic and system-level solutions.
 The goal is to ensure regulatory compliance and effectively safeguard data privacy while maintaining practical data utility.
 </p>

 I received my Ph.D. in Computer Science from Georgia Institute of Technology.
 During my Ph.D., I focused on big data privacy and deep learning privacy.
-After completing my Ph.D., I joined IBM Research, where I worked on privacy identification and protection in diagnostic system data, large-scale log-based anomaly detection, AI-Ops, and machine learning system optimization.
+After that, I joined IBM Research, where I worked on privacy identification and protection in diagnostic system data, large-scale log-based anomaly detection, AI-Ops, and machine learning system optimization.
 Earlier in my academic journey, I worked on wireless sensor networks during my Ph.D. study at Harbin Institute of Technology in China.

 ## Recent News ([...](/news/))